ABOUT

 SUPPORT

-In support of The World HEALING Project which promoted in Ali’s “HEALING” book, Clark secured support from renowned individuals that included President Bill Clinton, Bosnian President Haris Silajdzic, East Timor President and Nobel Peace Prize recipient Jose Ramos-Horta, George Stephanopoulos, Rahm Emanuel, Prince, Billy Crystal, Sheryl Crow, Toni Braxton, LL Cool J, Céline Dion, Lenny Kravitz, Michael Jordan, Magic Johnson and Roy Jones Jr.
+In a powerful show of global support for The World HEALING Project and Muhammad Ali’s HEALING book, David Clark garnered the backing of prominent dignitaries that included President Bill Clinton, Bosnian President Haris Silajdžić, and icons of art and sport like Prince, Billy Crystal, Sheryl Crow, LL Cool J, Céline Dion, Lenny Kravitz, Michael Jordan, and Magic Johnson.

 CAUSE BRAND